- Download our Moving to Norway Guide (PDF)

-The public transport system in Norway is efficient and comprehensive, with most of the country being covered by trains, bus services and ferry lines.
+The public transport system in Norway is efficient and comprehensive, with most of the country covered by trains, bus services and ferry lines.
 As such, expats will find getting around in Norway easy and free of hassles.

-Since so much of Norway is located on the coast, ferries are sometimes the fastest form of transport.
-The Hurtigruten follows the entire coastline from north to south, and is good for a touristic and leisurely look at the country.
+Since much of Norway is located on the coast, ferries are sometimes the fastest form of transport.
+The Hurtigruten ferry service follows the entire coastline from north to south and is good for a touristic and leisurely look at expats' new home country.
 From Oslo, regular ferries take passengers to Denmark, Sweden and Germany.
 There are also ferry lines from the south of Norway to the UK.

 Public transport in Norway

 Cities such as Oslo, Bergen and Trondheim have excellent public transport systems.
-There are reliable bus, metro and tram routes that run regularly and take commuters wherever they need to go in the larger cities.
-Buses and trams depart every five, 10 or 15 minutes depending on the time of day and route.
-Outside of normal hours, they leave every 20 or 30 minutes within the city limits.
+The larger cities have regular and reliable bus, tram and train routes that take commuters wherever they need to go.
+Buses and trams depart every five, 10 or 15 minutes, depending on the time of day and route.
+Outside normal hours, they leave every 20 or 30 minutes within the city limits.

-Longer-distance trains and buses have their own schedules, which are easy to find online for each city, and all train information can be accessed online at the Norwegian State Railway's (NSB) website.
-Public transport is costly but there are cost-effective options for long-term use that cover several forms of transportation.
+Long-distance trains and buses have schedules for each city, which are easy to find online, and all train information can be accessed on the Norwegian State Railway, Vy (formerly NSB) website.
+Public transport is costly, but there are cost-effective options for long-term use that cover several forms of transport, such as season tickets.

-All trains pass through the Oslo Central Station (Oslo Sentralstasjon), which is the central point for rail travel within the country.
+The country's main railway station is the Oslo Central Station (Oslo Sentralstasjon), which is the central point for rail travel within the country.
 Vy offers domestic services around the country, while international trains travel to Gothenburg, Stockholm (via Karlstad), northern Sweden and down to Malmö.

 Oslo's central station is also located next to the main bus station, where all express and international buses depart and arrive, and the city can be reached by bus from most of Europe.
-The country's respective counties are responsible for administrating their own public bus services, while a number of private local and international companies run long-distance bus services.
+Norway's respective counties are responsible for administrating their individual public bus services, while a number of private local and international companies run long-distance bus services.

 Driving in Norway

-Depending on where their driving licence was issued, an expat can use their home country licence for a year before exchanging it for a Norwegian licence.
-When exchanging their foreign driving licence, it must be sent in to the Department of Motor Vehicles (Vegvesen), with an application for exchange.
-Foreigners will also be required to take a driving test, which requires substantial fees.
-European Economic Area (EEA) residents can use their home country driver's licence provided it is valid.
+Depending on where their driving licence was issued, an expat can use their home country licence in Norway, but may have to eventually exchange it for a Norwegian licence.
+When exchanging their foreign driving licence, it must be sent to the Department of Motor Vehicles (Vegvesen), with an application for exchange.
+Foreigners may also be required to take a driving test, which requires substantial fees.
+European Economic Area (EEA) residents can use their home country driving licence provided it is valid.

-Expats thinking of getting their driver’s licence in Norway should consider avoiding the hassle.
-With the excellent public transportation options in the country, there is no real need for an expatriate to own or drive a car unless they have children.
+Expats thinking of getting their driving licence in Norway should consider avoiding the hassle.
+With the excellent public transport options in the country, there is no real need for an expatriate to own or drive a car unless they have children.

 Those who are still intent on doing it should expect to spend a lot of time and money.
-Besides learning basic skills, drivers must also learn to drive on ice and to handle snowy conditions.
-It is not unusual to pay thousands of krone for driving lessons before finally taking the driving test, which also entails costly fees.
+Besides learning basic skills, drivers must also learn to drive on ice and handle snowy conditions.

 Domestic flights in Norway

 Regular flights service Norway and its surrounding areas.
-There are a number of local airlines in Norway, including Scandinavian Airlines, Norwegian Air and Wideroe, along with several other charter companies.
+There are a few local airlines in Norway, including Scandinavian Airlines, Norwegian Air Shuttle and Widerøe, along with several other charter companies.
 Many international airlines fly into Norway as well.